MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 ## Entangle two qubits

 As mentioned earlier, entangled qubits are connected such that they cannot be described independently from each other.
-That is, whatever happens to one qubit, also happens to the entangled qubit.
-This allows you to manipulate one qubit and measure the result on the entangled qubit.
+That is, whatever operation happens to one qubit, also happens to the entangled qubit.
+This allows you to know the resulting state of one qubit without measuring it, just by measuring the state of the other qubit.
 (This example uses two qubits; however, it is also possible to entangle three or more qubits).

 To enable entanglement, Q# provides the `CNOT` operation, which stands for *Controlled-NOT*.
 The result of running this operation on two qubits is to flip the second qubit if the first qubit is `One`.